-The area was visited on November, 2020 by the undersigned.
+The area was visited on October 13, 2020 by the undersigned.
 Figure 1 is a 2019 bird's eye aerial photograph of the site downloaded from Google Maps.
 The site is currently mapped in the FEMA Shaded X Zone (within the 0.2% chance of annual flooding, not a high risk zone).
 The proposed FEMA FIRM map, effective January 29, 2021, that has the site mapped in the same Shaded X Zone (see Figure 2).
 In order to determine the potential for wave runup to reach the site, historical aerial photographs over the last several decades were reviewed.
-None of the photographs examined showed that wave runup reached the
+None of the photographs examined showed that wave runup reached the site over the several decade time frame.
+A review of the aerial photographs showed a very

-5741 Palmer Way, Suite D,
+5741 Palmer Way, Suite D, Ca

 County of Ventura

 Planning Director Hearing

-PL21-0012
+Case No. PL21-0007

-Exhibit 6 - Coastal Hazard &
+Exhibit 6 Coastal Hazard & Wave

-Wave Runup Study (December 7,
+Runup Study

-2020)